Articles

 Bilateral Stimulation App: What It Means and How MoodFire Delivers It

-Bilateral stimulation uses alternating sensory input to calm your nervous system.
-Here’s what that actually means, why it works, and how MoodFire puts it in your pocket for free.
+Bilateral stimulation uses alternating sensory input to settle the nervous system.
+What the term means, why the research supports it, and how MoodFire delivers it free.

 By the MoodFire Editorial Team